-If you try creating a CLOCK for a project it is most important you research existing clocks.
-What have other designers done before and how successful do you think their end result has been ?
-How easily read is the clock face?
+If you create a CLOCK for a project it is most important you research existing clocks.
+What have other designers done before and how good do you think their end result has been ?
+How easy to read is the clock face?
 Does the clock-face really need numbers or can we tell the time well enough just by the position of the hands?
 Should your clock be ‘free-standing’ or should you design it for wall-hanging?
 What different ‘plastics’ are there that might be used and what processes could be used to shape them ?
-From what height will the clock be viewed - If it is for a low bed-side table then a free-standing clock may need to be tilted back on
+From what height will the clock be seen - If it is for a low table then it may need to be

-its stand.
-Maybe consider a promotional clock that is based an card - or thin ‘folded’ plastic packaging .....
+tilted back on its stand.
+Maybe consider a promotional clock that is based an card - or thin ‘folded’ plastic packaging.

 There are many great starting points for a task like this - and the best thing about the outcome is that you finally have a useful product.
 Above all make your clock great to look at or fun to use as well as being well designed !